Central banks take charge of the recovery and fine-tune their monetary strategies

 Meanwhile, in Europe, the start of the Next Generation EU resources for the recovery of the Great Pandemic and the agreement of the G-7 to impose a minimum tax levy for corporations with global repercussions, as well as the issuance of the first debt joint club in its history, to mutualize the joint bill of the health crisis, can precipitate plans of greater economic integration and tax harmonization.
 One of the shortcomings that the ECB has had to deal with when determining its monetary policy from its very birth certificate, at a clear disadvantage compared to other regulatory bodies that, such as the Fed or the BoE, used homogeneous criteria of fiscal rules , labor and economic nature.
 The post-Covid business cycle opens up a different scenario in the European monetary union.
 Towards a greater tax capacity.
 Due to the communitarianized resources that will be used throughout the current budget seven-year period to consolidate the reactivation -more digital and more sustainable- and transform the growth patterns of its partners towards innovation and energy neutrality.
 And of a debt issuance process that begins this month and has an initial expiration date at the end of 2026.
 For a value of 150,000 million dollars each year.
 In order to finance the cost of the recovery fund in the markets.
 Through auctions in which 39 European banks are involved.
 And that some analysts anticipate that it could become the seed of the European Treasury, an institution that was already considered in Maastricht, during the summit that launched the idea of a common European currency, but which has never been able to materialize.

 The concerns of the ECB also include handling in the coming months the difficult balance between inflationary outlook and the value of the European currency, which continues to appreciate against the dollar.
-The first signs of a price rebound in the medium term, in the wake of the incipient economic take-off, are not, for the time being, worrying.
+The first signs of a price rebound in the medium term, in the wake of the incipient economic takeoff, are not, for the moment, worrying.
 Core inflation for monetary partners is still below 1%.
 Against the rise of 4.2% in the CPI in May in the US.
 But the general price index – which includes energy and food – is close to the ECB’s statutory limit of 2%.
-After a decade with no trace of inflation.
+After a decade without a trace of inflation.

 To which must be added that, despite OECD predictions that European GDP will grow more than 4% this year, the bloc will not recover its pre-pandemic levels until the end of 2022.
 It was the essential analytical core of the appointment of the Executive Council of the ECB last Thursday.
 Along with the debate on financial conditions, the path of the corporate bond purchase system of its stimulus program and, of course, of the path that the euro will take in the foreign exchange markets, which could subtract export capacity from the largest power in world trade.
 The European currency has settled at its highest value compared to the American greenback in the last three years.
 And if its value is perpetuated, it could have a direct impact on the consolidation of the activity – if the foreign sector retakes its sales capacity with this competitive disadvantage – the deployment of the 750,000 million euros with which the Next Generation EU has been endowed and in the proper management of interest rates that will have to leave their negative territory and undertake increases that return them to monetary orthodoxy.